 Four species of hummingbird have been observed in the park (see bird list linked at top of page).

 Sandhill cranes bring excitement each spring when they return by the thousands to the San Luis Valley.
-The Crane Festival, centered in Monte Vista, is an annual spring event hosted in part by the US Fish and Wildlife Service.
+Learn more about seeing these majestic birds on our Sandhill Crane Migration page.

 American avocets are commonly observed in the wetlands in and near the national park.
 They make a shrill call and will often perform an elaborate ritualized defense display with a teetering gait and outstretched wings.